Skip to Main Content

 Similar to the Math Olympics idea listed above, a spelling bee offers peer-to-peer fundraising opportunities and can be held as either an individual competition or a team tournament.
 For nonprofits whose mission is science-based (environmental groups, for example), you can make this a themed competition featuring tons of knotty scientific terms like “hydrofluorocarbons.”

-A paper mâché party is a bit of a group project.
+A papier mâché party is a bit of a group project.
 Paper mâché is very easy to make, and when using a model, pretty easy to work with too.
-The entire family can work on a paper mâché sculpture together and even participate in a contest for a grand prize.
+The entire family can work on a papier mâché sculpture together and even participate in a contest for a grand prize.

 Scavenger hunts are another event with big digital improvements.
 Now you can send clues via an app and help keep track of kids as they play, ensuring a safe, fun experience.